Wall Street Analyst Initiated QuantumScape Corp [QS]. What else is Wall St. saying

-QuantumScape Corp [NYSE: QS] stock went on a downward path that fall over -3.52% on Wednesday, amounting to a one-week price increase of more than 12.97%.
+QuantumScape Corp [NYSE: QS] jumped around 0.47 points on Tuesday, while shares priced at $6.00 at the close of the session, up 8.50%.
 The company report on October 25, 2023 at 4:15 PM that QuantumScape Reports Third Quarter 2023 Business and Financial Results.

 QuantumScape Corporation (NYSE: QS), a leader in developing next-generation solid-state lithium-metal batteries, today announced its business and financial results for the third quarter of 2023, which ended September 30.